jaredsburrows/gradle-spoon-plugin/README.md

   // Test class name to run (fully-qualified). className = "com.android.foo.FooClassName"

+  // Allow no devices to be connected. (false by default) allowNoDevices = true

   // Execute the tests device by device. (false by default) sequential = true